LovelyFox-code/front-end/content/blog/tattoos.md

 ---
 {{< blogsection image="images/allpost/allPost-2.jpg" title="Spark AR filters" >}}

-Tatoos that sticks on your face or/and body.
+Tattoos that sticks to your face or/and body.
 You can choose your own design.

 {{< /blogsection >}}